christosangelopoulos/magic-tape/README.md

 # magic-tape
 Magic-tape is an image supporting fuzzy finder command line interface YouTube client.

-Image support is achieved either with kitty terminal, or ueberzug.
+Image support is achieved either with kitty terminal, ueberzug or chafa.